mpv-player/mpv/DOCS/man/ao.rst

         value makes the audio stream react faster, e.g. to playback speed changes.
 Default: 250.

+    ``latency-hacks=<yes|no>``
+        Enable hacks to workaround PulseAudio timing bugs (default: yes).
+If enabled, mpv will do elaborate latency calculations on its own.
+If disabled, it will use PulseAudio automatically updated timing information.
+Disabling this might help with e.g. networked audio.

 ``portaudio``
     PortAudio audio output driver.
 This works on all platforms, and has extensive MS Windows support.